dmitri-carpov/angularjs-portlet/README.md

 What it does?
 -------------
-This portlet is a system portlet you will not see it from liferay's "Add" menu.
+This portlet is a system portlet and you will not see it from the liferay's "Add" menu.
-It will be included on every page of the portal automatically, but do not worry user will notice nothing.
+It will be included on every page automatically, but you will not see any frame.

-The only changes will appear on the pages are:
+The only changes will appear on every page are:

 1. The "html" tag will have an attribute ng-app="portal"
-2. It includes angularjs libraries in head section, like:
+2. AngularJS libraries will be added in head section, like:

 ```html
 <script type="text/javascript" src="/angularjs-portlet/js/angular/angular.min.js"></script>